 © 2017 Informa UK Limited.
 Questions and answers are integral to the practice of health professionals and their education.
 Health professionals are taught to ask questions and we expect that patients will answer them.
 We may also invite patients to ask questions without considering that this may be difficult due to many factors including professional hierarchies.
 Choosing Wisely is a global initiative that frames questions for patients to ask in relation to tests and treatments.
 The same concept has been applied to health professional education with students and trainees also being encouraged to question their seniors about their choice of investigations and management.
 Now is the time for learners to also question how they are educated for their health profession.
 Their education should be evidence-guided and not solely informed by tradition.
 Asking and answering questions with respect and honesty is likely to enhance partnerships across the continuum of health and education.

-Rogers, GD, Thistlethwaite, JE, Anderson, ES, Abrandt Dahlgren, M, Grymonpre, RE, Moran, M & Samarasekera, DD 2017, 'International consensus statement on the assessment of interprofessional learning outcomes.', Medical teacher, vol. 39, no. 4, pp. 347-359.View/Download from: UTS OPUS or Publisher's site
+Rogers, GD, Thistlethwaite, JE, Anderson, ES, Abrandt Dahlgren, M, Grymonpre, RE, Moran, M & Samarasekera, DD 2017, 'International consensus statement on the assessment of interprofessional learning outcomes', Medical Teacher, vol. 39, no. 4, pp. 347-359.View/Download from: Publisher's site

-Sorinola, OO, Thistlethwaite, J, Davies, D & Peile, E 2017, 'Realist evaluation of faculty development for medical educators: What works for whom and why in the long-term.', Medical teacher, vol. 39, no. 4, pp. 422-429.View/Download from: UTS OPUS or Publisher's site
+Sorinola, OO, Thistlethwaite, J, Davies, D & Peile, E 2017, 'Realist evaluation of faculty development for medical educators: What works for whom and why in the long-term', Medical Teacher, vol. 39, no. 4, pp. 422-429.View/Download from: Publisher's site

 Thistlethwaite, J, Dallest, K, Moran, M, Dunston, R, Roberts, C, Eley, D, Bogossian, F, Forman, D, Bainbridge, L, Dryan, D & Fyfe, S 2016, 'Introducing the individual Teamwork Observation and Feedback Tool (iTOFT): Development and description of a new interprofessional teamwork measure', Journal of Interprofessional Care, vol. 30, no. 4, pp. 526-528.View/Download from: Publisher's site